Definable rank, o-minimal groups, and Wiegold's problem: Introduction

 Every algebraic group over an algebraically closed field $\mathcal{K} = (K, +, \cdot)$ is definable in $\mathcal{K}$.
-In characteristic $0$, the field $\mathcal{K}$ is definable in any maximal real closed field $\Rs = (R, <, +, \cdot)$.
-It follows that every algebraic group $G$ over $K$ is definable in the o-minimal structure $\Rs$.
+In characteristic $0$, the field $\mathcal{K}$ is definable in any maximal real closed field $\Rs$.
+It follows that every algebraic group $G$ over $\mathcal{K}$ is definable in the o-minimal structure $\Rs$.
 On the other hand, a considerable volume of work shows that definable groups in arbitrary o-minimal structures are very closely related to algebraic groups in general.
-For the compact case, see for instance \cite{BB12, Berarducci-Mamino, BMO10, Edmundo-Otero, HPP1}.
+For the compact case, see for instance \cite{BB12, Berarducci-Mamino, BMO10, EMPRT, HPP1, PC}.
 For the non-compact case, see \cite{BBO19, me-nilpotent, JC, PPSI, PPSII, PPSIII}.

-In this paper we present yet again another similarity, by showing that every definable group in an arbitrary o-minimal structure is definably finitely generated, generalizing the well-known fact that algebraic groups over an algebraically closed field of characteristic $0$ contain a finitely generated Zariski-dense subgroup \cite[Proposition 1]{Tret}.
+In this paper we present yet again another common feature by showing, among other things, that every linear definable group in an arbitrary o-minimal structure is definably finitely generated, generalizing the well-known fact that linear algebraic groups over an algebraically closed field of characteristic $0$ contain a finitely generated Zariski-dense subgroup \cite[Proposition 1]{Tret}.

+\begin{thmintro} Let $G$ be a definable group in an o-minimal structure \M. If $G$ is definably isomorphic to a definable subgroup of $\GL_m(\Rs)$ for some positive integer $m$ and definable real closed field $\Rs$, then $G$ is definably finitely generated. \end{thmintro}

+Let us now fix the terminology and notation.
 The rank of a group is the smallest cardinality of a generating set.
-By analogy, we call the \emph{definable rank} of a definable group $G$, the smallest cardinality of a set $X$ such that $G = \la X \df$, where $\la X \df$ denotes the smallest definable subgroup of $G$ containing $X$.
-We will say that $X$ is a \emph{definably generating set} for $G$.
+By analogy, we call the {\bf definable rank} of a definable group $G$, the smallest cardinality of a set $X$ such that $G = \la X \df$, where $\la X \df$ denotes the smallest definable subgroup of $G$ containing $X$.
+We will say that $X$ is a {\bf definably generating set} for $G$.
+In o-minimal structures, $\la X \df$ always exists because the descending chain condition for definable groups holds \cite[Proposition 2.12]{Pillay - groups}.